smtariqulislam/smtariqulislam/README.md

 <h1 align="center">Hi 👋, I'm S M Tariqul Islam</h1>

 # 💫 About Me:
-<h4>I love problem solving in the C++ language and I did some projects in HTML, CSS, boostrap, and the JavaScipte language.
-I love to learn about new technology.</h4>
+<h3>I love problem-solving in the C++ language, and I have done some projects in HTML, CSS, Bootstrap, and JavaScript.
+I love to learn about new technology.
+I want to be a software engineer.</h3>

 ## - 📫 How to reach me: **sm.tariqul.islam.cse@gmail.com**